-Beaufort, North Carolina is a small town that is home to plenty of southern charm and maritime history.
-There are so many things to do in Beaufort, NC that any visitor will have difficulty getting bored.
+Beaufort is a small North Carolina town with plenty of southern charm and maritime history.
+There are so many things to do in Beaufort, NC, that any visitor will have difficulty getting bored.
 From world-class fishing to walking around the historic downtown area, any trip to Beaufort will be memorable.

 Enjoy a Walk along the Boardwalk

-One of the best things to do in Beaufort, NC is just walk around the boardwalk.
+One of the best things to do in Beaufort, NC, is to walk around the boardwalk.
 Front Street of Beaufort is home to a waterfront boardwalk providing unparalleled views.
 Boats of all shapes and sizes have sought the refuge of the harbor, and early morning strolls along Front Street offer a unique glimpse at sailors prepping for the journey ahead.

 Explore the Maritime Museum

-North Carolina’s waters have witnessed decades of sailing history, and the stories are preserved at the North Carolina Maritime Museum is responsible for preserving these stories.
+North Carolina’s waters have witnessed decades of sailing history, and the North Carolina Maritime Museum is responsible for preserving these stories.
 The museum houses hundreds of authentic artifacts and models of ancient boats throughout its halls, highlighted by its collection of Queen Anne’s Revenge parts.

 Educate yourself at the Beaufort Historic Site